Big Bang: Horizons

 An important feature of the Big Bang spacetime is the presence of particle horizons.
 Since the universe has a finite age, and light travels at a finite speed, there may be events in the past whose light has not yet had time to reach earth.
 This places a limit or a past horizon on the most distant objects that can be observed.
-Conversely, because space is expanding, and more distant objects are receding ever more quickly, light emitted by us today may never "catch up" to very distant objects.
+Conversely, because space is expanding, and more distant objects are receding ever more quickly, light emitted today may never "catch up" to very distant objects.
 This defines a future horizon, which limits the events in the future that we will be able to influence.
 The presence of either type of horizon depends on the details of the Friedmann–Lemaître–Robertson–Walker (FLRW) metric that describes the expansion of the universe.

-Our understanding of the universe back to very early times suggests that there is a past horizon, though in practice our view is also limited by the opacity of the universe at early times.
-So our view cannot extend further backward in time, though the horizon recedes in space.
+The understanding of the universe back to very early times suggests that there is a past horizon, though in practice an observer's view is also limited by the opacity of the universe at early times.
+Therefore, that view cannot extend further backward in time, though the horizon recedes in space.
 If the expansion of the universe continues to accelerate, there is a future horizon as well.